decentralized-identity/faq/docs/spec.md

 > Certain use-cases are only possible given certain properties of a method/did:doc design.
-A good rule of thumb is to study each DID Method enough to understand what it is optimizing for, and find the optimizations that are most relevant for your project.
+A good rule of thumb is to study each DID Method enough to understand **what it is optimizing for**, and find the optimizations that are most relevant for your project.

 This is way too large a question for a one-paragraph answer (see above).
 But